 - Find out who your local council will be (based on your postcode).
 To do this, click here

-- Contact your local council to discuss which schools are your catchment area and what the admission criteria is.
-You’ll find your local councils contact details on their website
+- Contact your local council to discuss which schools are in your catchment area and what the admission criteria is.
+You’ll find your local council’s contact details on their website.

-- Research the schools in your catchment area: For detailed information on the schools in your area, including their Ofsted scores, click here
+- Research the schools in your catchment area: For detailed information about the schools in your area, including their Ofsted scores, click here.

-- Complete an application form: You will need to fill in an application form either online or by paper.
-This will be provided on your local councils website and will need to list the schools of your choice in order of preference.
-We recommend listing more than one school – Listing just one will not increase your chances of getting a place in that school.
+- Complete an application form: You will need to fill in an application form either online or by paper and list the schools of your choice in order of preference.

 The criteria may differ slightly if you are living in Scotland, Wales or Northern Ireland.
-If you are relocating to Scotland, Wales or Northern Ireland, follow the below links for more information:
+If you’re relocating to Scotland, Wales or Northern Ireland, follow the below links for more information:

 Catchment areas: What are they and how do they work?

-For many schools, where you live will be one of the main factors as to whether your child will be accepted.
-To understand this, you’ll need to know about catchment areas.
+For most schools, where you live will be one of the main factors as to whether your child will be accepted.
+As such, it’s important to know about catchment areas.

 In short, catchment areas are based on the distance from the school to your home.
 To determine this, councils and schools use the: